What Are Debt Relief Services?

 Debt settlement works for unsecured debts like credit cards and personal loans.
 It doesn’t work for secured debts like mortgages and car loans.
 Also, you generally can’t settle student loans.

-Debt Management Plans (DMPs): DMPs are usually offered through a non-profit credit counseling agency.
+DMPs are usually offered through a non-profit credit counseling agency.
 In a DMP, a counselor works with your creditors to design a payment plan.
-This plan lumps together your unsecured debt into a single monthly payment.
-These plans often include lowered interest rates and waived fees, making it easier to pay off your debt.
-DMPs usually require that you to close your credit card accounts and agree not to apply for new ones while you’re in the program.
+This plan lumps together your unsecured debts into a single monthly payment.
+These plans often include lowered interest rates and waived fees, making it easier for you to make headway against your debt with each payment.
+DMPs usually require that you close your credit card accounts and agree not to apply for new ones while you’re in the program.
 That limits your access to credit.

 Like debt settlement, DMPs work for unsecured debts like credit cards and personal loans.

-Debt Consolidation: This is when you take out a new loan to pay off multiple existing debts.
-Not only does this streamline your payments, but the new loan might have a lower interest rate, which can save you on interest.
+Debt consolidation is when you take out a new loan to pay off multiple existing debts.
+Not only does this streamline your payments, but the new loan might have a lower interest rate, which could save you on interest.
 It might also have a monthly payment that’s lower than the total of the monthly payments you were making on the debts you consolidated.
 A lower payment could make your debt more manageable.

 If you get a consolidation loan, the lender may be willing to pay off your debts directly so that you don’t have to do so once you receive the loan funds.

-The big-picture end goal?
-To reduce your overall debt burden, lower monthly payments, and ultimately help you be clear of debt.
+The big-picture end goal for all of these options?
+To reduce your overall debt burden and ultimately help you clear your debt.

 Once negotiations are complete and a creditor agrees to a lower settlement, you’re presented with the settlement agreement for approval.
-Assuming you approve the settlement, the payments will be processed to the creditor directly from your special-purpose designated account.
+After you approve the settlement, the payment(s) will be processed to the creditor directly from your special-purpose dedicated account.
+Once at least one payment has been made, the debt settlement company may charge its fee.

 Sometimes a settlement is made using one lump-sum payment.
 In other cases, settlements may be structured, which means the funds are paid in multiple payments over time.
 When the agreement is complete, the debt is considered resolved with the creditor, and the debt-resolution services on that debt are complete.